 Prepare Your Visa Package – The E2 Visa

 The majority of people who come to Korea to teach English will have to apply for the E2 Visa – English Teaching.
 Over the years the conditions for this visa have tightened considerably.
-You can find information on the E2 visa at the Australian Embassy Seoul homepage.
+You can find information on the E2 visa on the Korean Embassy in Australia website.

 Preparation is key.
 E2 Visa requirements for Australians now include a degree and a sealed copy of your transcripts.
 All of your documents will also need an apostle seal.
 Criminal checks are mandatory for all teachers working with children or in private education institutes.
 You will need an Australian Federal Police Check with an apostle seal as well.
 You will also need your fingerprints taken from your local police station.
 If you can, try and get more than one copy of your transcripts, degree and police check.